Table of Contents:

 Real-Life Examples of Gamification at Work

-Small, medium and large enterprises have been leveraging gamification for many years now.
+Small, medium and large enterprises have been leveraging gamification solutions for many years now.
 Here are 3 examples:

-Google leveraged riddles for catching the attention of aspiring candidates.
+Google leveraged riddles to catch the attention of aspiring candidates.

 SAP developed a mobile application that allowed sales representatives to indulge in role-playing games with badges as rewards.

 Cisco in its Social Media Training Program had demonstrated an impeccable use of reward-based gamification where its employees bagged certificates for clearing certain tasks and courses related to social media.

 More and more organizations are adopting gamification at work to meet their training goals.
 Game-based training helps to eliminate the monotony of classroom sessions, passing on the control of learning to the learners and providing the opportunity to transform abstract knowledge into first-hand experience and practice concepts in a virtual environment to avoid mistakes in real-time settings.